 If approved for the degree, one hard-bound copy of the dissertation and one electronic copy shall be deposited with the University Library.
-The bound copy should normally be produced to the standard defined in BS4821:1990, and the electronic copy must conform to University Library specifications published at http://theses.gla.ac.uk/gettingstarted/format.html.
+The bound copy should normally be produced to the standard defined in BS4821:1990, and the electronic copy must conform to University Library specifications published at http://theses.gla.ac.uk/format.html.
 It is the University's normal practice to make the bound copy available for consultation in the Library, and to permit computer download of the electronic copy through its repository service, Enlighten.
 Such access may, however, be restricted under provisions of the Freedom of Information (Scotland) Act 2002 or the Environmental Information (Scotland) Regulations 2004.

-- 8.1 Each candidate will be assessed on all taught components of the Programme and on the dissertation or research portfolio. - 8.2 The assessment of taught components is governed by the Code of Assessment which is contained in the 'University Fees and General Information for Students' section of the University Calendar. - 8.3 An oral examination of the candidate must be held in the presence of all of the examiners of the dissertation or research portfolio.
-This may include arrangements for remote access by one or more of the examiners if necessary.
+- 8.1 Each candidate will be assessed on all taught components of the Programme and on the dissertation or research portfolio. - 8.2 The assessment of taught components is governed by the Code of Assessment which is contained in the 'University Fees and General Information for Students' section of the University Calendar.